草莓影视

 The buildup of amyloid in certain organs can enlarge them and affect the way they work.
 For example:

-• W?hen amyloid builds up in the heart, it can cause an irregular heart beat and can make the heart larger and weaker.
+• W?hen amyloid builds up in the heart, it can cause an irregular heartbeat and can make the heart larger and weaker.
 A weak heart can lead to a condition called congestive heart failure, with symptoms like shortness of breath and swelling in the legs.

 To learn more, see Signs and Symptoms of Multiple Myeloma.

 Light chain amyloidosis is only one of the diseases where amyloid builds up and causes problems.
 Amyloidosis can also be caused by a genetic (hereditary) disease called familial amyloidosis.
 Long-standing (chronic) infection and/or inflammation can also cause amyloidosis.
 This is known as secondary or AA amyloidosis.
-These other kinds of amyloidosis are not covered here.

 Waldenstrom macroglobulinemia (WM)